gilwo/formatter/README.md

 <       mama      | {why... |        let | me | 111 -->
 <       mama      | 1234... |        let | fantas... | map[key:{val 5}] -->
 ```

+##### * Note about formatter panic:
+a panic will be called in the case when the variable `fields` variadic count passed to `LineFormatter` method is not the same count as the `values` variadic variable passed to the closure function created by calling `LineFormatter`